COVID-19 pandemic in the Isle of Man: Sport

 The Pre-TT Classic Races were cancelled on Monday 16 March 2020 along with Southern 100 motor-cycle races and the Post-TT races were cancelled on Wednesday 18 March 2020.
 The Clerk of the Course cancelled the Manx National Rally due to be held on 15–16 May 2020 organised by Manx Autosport and the Manx Motor Racing Club cancelled the Manx Classic Hill Climb event.
 The Easter Festival of Running was also cancelled along with the Manx Mountain Marathon fell race.
 The Isle of Man Department for Enterprise and the Manx Motor-Cycle Club announced on Monday 4 May 2020 the cancellation of the 2020 Isle of Man Festival of Motorcycling including the Manx Grand Prix and Classic TT motor-cycle races.

 The Isle of Man's largest community sporting event, the 85 mile Parish Walk, due to be held on Saturday 20 June 2020, was cancelled by the race director on 23 March.
 The English Football Association instructed the Isle of Man Football Association on 27 March to declare both senior and junior football competitions null and void for the 2019–2020 season.
 The Douglas football club St Marys A.F.C. held a six-point lead at the top of the Isle of Man Premier football league at the date of cancellation.

 Response

 Measures introduced in the Isle of Man to protect against the virus included mandatory 14-day self-isolation for anyone travelling to the island, and increased testing for the virus.
 The government announced that Manx borders would close to non-residents at 9 am on 23 March 2020.
 The government confirmed via Twitter that all schools on the island would be closed by the end of 23 March 2020.

 On 27 March 2020, the government closed its borders and ports except for key workers, and banned public gatherings of more than two people unless from the same household.

 After 15 April 2020, Isle of Man residents living overseas who wished to return to the island would be able to obtain a permit to sail back on designated sailings once a week, subject to 14 days quarantine on arrival.

+Dr Rosalind Ranson, the IoM's Medical Director, was unfairly dismissed from her position after raising serious questions about the COVID strategy.
+She was awarded £3M compensation in May 2023.
+An Independent Review is due to be considered by Tynwald.